 Probably one of the most popular, go-to vegan restaurants in Tokyo is AIN SOPH.
 Ripple in Shinjuku.
 AIN SOPH.
 Ripple is the perfect place to swing by if you’re craving a delicious and healthy burger.
 Many people are still skeptical when it comes to the vegan diet, assuming that the serving sizes are small or the food isn't filling, but this couldn't be farther from the truth.
 If you're not already interested in veganism for ethical or health reasons, you may be tempted to convert when you taste AIN SOPH's satisfying, huge burgers with hefty sides.

 Their bestseller is their Crispy Chicken Burger which is made by using soy meat and seitan (a meat substitute made of gluten), with a nearly authentic chicken texture.
-They also serve salad bowls, burritos, and desserts which are all great for sharing.
-It also doesn’t hurt that the place gives off that chill vibe, making it a relaxing place to unwind and grab a bite while chatting with family and friends.
+However, my personal favorite is their falafel burger (pictured below), which is served with a generous amount of creamy hummus.
+They also serve salad bowls, burritos, and desserts, which are great for sharing.
+It also doesn’t hurt that the place gives off that chill vibe, making it a relaxing place to unwind and grab a bite with friends.

 Owned by the same people behind T’s Tan Tan, T’s in Jiyugaoka is another fantastic vegan restaurant in Tokyo.
 The menu at T's has a wide variety of all-vegan options, including dishes such as succulent vegan gyoza, Pizza Margherita topped with melty vegan cheese, and vegan hamburg steak.
 Other popular dishes on their menu are their meatless hamburg hotpot and heavenly General Tso’s "chicken" stir-fry dish.
 End your meal with their sinful vegan crème brûlée, featuring a perfectly crackly top and a creamy center, probably one of the highlights at T’s.